virtualagc/virtualagc/README.md

 The script Scripts/printKiCad.sh carries out the two middle steps (edit the dashed-line styling and convert Postscript to PNG), though it's only for Linux.
 If someone wants to create comparable scripts for Mac OS X or for Windows, feel free to send it to me.
 The script uses 'sed' and ImageMagick, both of which are available for both Mac OS X and Windows.

+## Conventions Used in the Drawings

+The original designers used various conventions and I've used various conventions in dealing with their conventions, and you may need to be aware of all of them for a full grasp of how to work with the drawings.

+TBD

 ## Community Effort

 It is my intention to convert every available scan of an AGC or DSKY electrical drawing (and there are over a hundred of them) to CAD.
-I've gotten this down to a science, so I don't really envisage much need for any assistance on that.
+I've gotten this down to a science, so and to maintain aesthetic and electrical consistency it's perhaps best that I continue that as an individual effort.
+If I die or something, feel free to jump in and finish it up!

-Where help would be appreciated is in proof-reading the transcribed CAD files vs the scans of the original drawings.
+Where help _would_ be appreciated is in proof-reading the transcribed CAD files vs the scans of the original drawings.
 If you would care to assist, please contact me.